pervelaHemanth23/Project-Boost/README.md

 There are two versions of this game.
 One is 2-Dimensional while the other one, M.A.R.S is 3-Dimensional

-## Project Boost
-### Features of The 2-Dimensional version:
-1. Interactive Menu with animations
-2. The rocket MUST land upright on the ending platform or it will get destroyed
-3. Animated loading screens

-### SCREENSHOTS

 ## M.A.R.S
 ### Features of The 3-Dimensional version:
 1. Many levels to play